liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 Source that reads text lines from a Java `InputStream`.

 #### ReadStringStream

 Extracts character strings from a Java `InputStream`.

+#### `Serialize`

+A `Processor` that takes arbitrary objects as its inputs, and turns each of them into a structured character string depicting their content.
+It is represented graphically as follows:

+{@img images/other/Serialize.png}{Serialize}{.6}

+*Serialization* can be used to store the state of objects on a persistent medium, or to transmit non-primitive data types over a communication medium such as a network.
+The opposite operation is called *deserialization*.

+#### `StreamReader`

+A `Source` that reads chunks of bytes from a Java `InputStream`.
+It is represented graphically as follows:

+{@img images/io/StreamReader.png}{StreamReader}{.6}

 #### `SingleProcessor`